ascend4/ascend4/DER.md

 - `der_expr_nested_ok`: passes system build and IDA analyse
 - `alias_der_alias_fail`: now passes system build and IDA analyse
 - `alias_der_array_same`: passes system build and IDA analyse
-- `alias_der_array_alias_fail`: still fails IDA analyse with empty derivative structure
+- `alias_der_array_alias_fail`: now passes system build and IDA analyse

-So the new registry is already improving the scalar and nested cases, but the array-`ALIASES` case remains the main unresolved dynamic-identity gap.
+So the current bridge + registry path now covers direct, nested, scalar alias, array `ARE_THE_SAME`, and array `ALIASES` cases.
+The remaining work is no longer "make aliases work at all"; it is "replace the old metadata path with a canonical dynamic representation".

 ### Conditional models and IDA reanalysis